pak3nuh/memory-db/README.md

     console.log(insCnt, ' record(s) created');
 });
 ```
 For convenience it is possible to set a context for the functions execution.
-By default the context is deleted after the execution, but it can be set a timeout of X executions.
 ```javascript
 database.setContext({recordName:'record1', newName:'updatedRecord'});
 database.updateRecord('table1'